Ad-White/my-vehicle-history/README.md

 - The Model input restricts names to a minimum of 1 characters (e.g. Model 'T' Ford), and a maximum of 25.
 This also features a pattern match using a regular expression, to allow for A-Z upper and lower case, 0-9 and whitespace.

 - The Engine Capacity is a number input type.
 Only allowing for numbers between, 0.1 and 9999.
 And can be incremented by a step of 0.1.
-This to allow for an engine capacity of 0.5 Litres, as an example.
+This is to allow for an engine capacity of 0.5 Litres, as an example.

 - This form also features a couple of radio button selectors.
 To allow the user to choose between Litres or Cylinder Capacity.
 In order to have a better reference to the Engine Capacity, above.
 This is pre-defined to the option of Litres.